RaiyyanAlif/Java-Test-OOP/README.md

 javac -version

-If javac shows a version you're done with steps below.
+If javac shows a version , then it's okay .
 If javac is not recognized, continue to step 2 to add JDK bin to PATH (or install JDK first).

 2) (If needed) Add JDK bin to PATH